quicwg/base-drafts/draft-ietf-quic-transport.md

 Revealing the Stateless Reset Token allows any entity to terminate the connection, so a value can only be used once.
 This method for choosing the Stateless Reset Token means that the combination of connection ID and static key MUST NOT be used for another connection.
-A denial of service attack is possible if the same connection ID is used by instances that share a static key, or if an attacker can cause a packet to be routed to an instance that has no state but the same static key; see {{reset-oracle}}.
+A denial-of-service attack is possible if the same connection ID is used by instances that share a static key or if an attacker can cause a packet to be routed to an instance that has no state but the same static key; see {{reset-oracle}}.
 A connection ID from a connection that is reset by revealing the Stateless Reset Token MUST NOT be reused for new